 Create a new hosting account with a hosting company with servers IN your target market.
 If that’s New Zealand, then an Auckland or Wellington server will give you the fastest possible page load times.
 NOT on a server in Canada, US or UK… Seems obvious, right?

 How to extract your content out of Weebly

 From Point A.) Weebly:

 https://weeblytowp.com/ – Depending on what sort of Weebly site you have, export results vary considerably:

-- A Weebly blog with posts and few pages – usually works ok
+- A Weebly blog with posts and a few pages – usually works okay

 - A Weebly website with mostly pages – sometimes works

 - A Weebly Shop – never works at all

 2.)
 Migration Plugins and services: such as